Josh Duggar’s Rehab: Welcome to the Dark Ages

 Shame on them.
 I’d like to cast the lies right out of them!
 Crummy, abusive, outdated treatment is never the answer.

 I should know something about this sort of unholy rehab as it runs in my family.
 Back in 1984, I was sent to this sort of unholy terror cell to get rid of the “homosexual” living inside me.
 A “demon” was ostensibly “cast out” of me and my britches several times, only to return with a vengeance.
 I survived clearly, and today am a happily married man (married to a fella, ‘natch), with a lovely meaningful life.

 My family truly believed I had some sort of evil spirit inside of me.

 It was a similar thing with my grandmother, Enid Elaine Ball, who in 1936 or so was checked into the Oregon State Mental Hospital against her will for postpartum depression and anxiety.
 She stumbled out of OSMH 40 years later having had a lobotomy and lived in a half-way house until she died a few years later, alone.
 That version of rehab did everything BUT rehab her.

 While I am sure Enid was treated with good intentions beginning in 1934 and like I was in 1984, so too will Josh be treated now in 2015 by folks who think this way is a sound approach to the madness.
 But it’s a lie.

 The notion of “sin psychology” has been abandoned for decades by the American Medical Association and American Psychological Association, yet drives these tragic approaches to behavioral health that should go extinct.

 2) Old beliefs die hard

-I know this, it is high time we exit the past, and help those we love get real treatment, treating real problems with science, even while viewing each one as a beautiful unique spirit.
+I know this, it is high time we exit the past and help those we love to get real treatment, treating real problems with science, even while viewing each one as a beautiful unique spirit.

 To read more, visit The Huffington Post.